maurodch/mbqd-website/content/home/welcome.md

 active = true
 weight = 10  # Order that this section will appear.

-title = "Many-body Quantum Dynamics" hero_media = ""
+title = "Many-Body Quantum Dynamics" hero_media = ""